 If you’re using public WiFi, use a Virtual Private Network (VPN).
 Don’t leave your computer or phone in your hotel room if you can help it.
 Cover the camera on your laptop with tape or one of these.
 Again, this is not new knowledge.
 However, make sure the tape covers the camera but not the indicator light that the camera is active.
 The difference is, this gives you an early warning when big-data (or PLA) is watching you.

-My biggest advice to anybody is, please watch what you talk about.
+My biggest international travel security advice to anybody is, please watch what you talk about.
 I hear way too many sensitive discussions in airports – from business people, military contractors, and service members.
 Don’t talk about your business’s proprietary information or classified information.
 Also, just be polite.
 Terrible people in the airport are the worst.

 This post is by Gabe (a pseudonym), a close friend and colleague who has a vast body of experience in international travel and working against an actual opposing force.
 Gabe has a few future posts planned.
 Enjoy!